exactlab/slurm-worker-update/README.md

 The node will update itself thanks to the update.sh Slurm job script and, once idle, will run a reboot as soon as possible.
 After reboot, will come back in DOWN state.

-# Check to run on the updated node
+# Checks to run on the updated node

 You may want to check on the newly updated node: